 After creating a risk identification system for your account pool, you need to design a process or policy to mitigate any risks before the contracts are renewed.
 Policies are a concrete yet convenient way to manage contract renewals and guide your resources about the actions needed at each step to close the renewal.

-You may have to devise different policies for at-risk and healthy customers, but the importance of setting up a standardized procedure to close contract renewals cannot be overlooked.
+You may have to devise different policies for at-risk and healthy customers, but the importance of setting up a standardized contract renewal process cannot be overlooked.
 Once you have a standard policy in place, no one has to contemplate about the necessary steps for renewal closure and keep track of each one.
 Your resources would have a rooted reference point resulting in workflow consistency and reduce any variation in approach, action or outcome.
 Needless to say, this also frees up space for better communication and collaboration.
 According to a survey, 53% of renewal sales and marketing activities are tracked and documented only sometimes.